Rustic door

 Inspired by the ornate plaster-work of Renaissance Italy, decorative plaster has a millennial history, with origins dating back to the Rome of the Caesars and in the art of Ancient Greece.

-It was Andrea Palladio, a famous Italian architect, who in the XVI century re-discovered it through his studies and re-proposed it in the splendid Venetian villas that are still to this day the distinguishing mark of his career.
-Stucco Veneziano is an aesthetic solution that step by step, conquered Venice and Lombardy, then Italy, and finally entire Europe in the XVII century.
-Today, venetian plaster Stucco Veneziano restores the splendor of a classic and prestigious finish.
+Andrea Palladio, the famous Italian architect, re-discovered this tradition through his studies and re-proposed it in the splendid Venetian villas that still stand as a distinguishing mark of his career.
+Stucco Veneziano became an aesthetic solution that, step by step, conquered Venice and Lombardy, then Italy, and finally much of Europe in the XVII century.

 more